theNewDynamic/oregonsadventurecoast.com/content/adventure/fishing.md

 seo:
   description: The Oregon Coast is a great place for fishing adventures!
 Come by boat,
     by foot, by kayak, or by charter, the fish are biting!
-  title: Oregon Coast Things to Do - Fishing Trips | Oregon's Adventure Coast
+  title: Oregon Coast Things to Do - Fishing Trips

 ---
 <div class="float-right-350px">